yutianjian/yutianjian.github.io/index.md

 ![图标](ChessPGN.png)

-Versions for iPad/iPhone and iMac.
+Chess PGN Viewer is macOS Version, iPGNViewer is for iPad/iPhone (iOS).

 Chess PGN Viewer is an application which allows to view PGN format chess games and visualizes moves from its notation.